 Find out what all happened in the previous week of World Cup 2019.
-The first phase is almost complete as South Africa and Afghanistan have been eliminated from the tournament.
+The first phase of CWC 2019 is almost complete as South Africa and Afghanistan have been eliminated from the tournament.
 Here’s a recap for you from May 17 to May 23.

 Match 23- West Indies vs Bangladesh